 So, whatever your product or service is, reach out to influencers and offer it to them for free.
-If they ask you if there’s anything that they can do for you in return (and they likely will), simply ask them if they could wear, mention, feature, or share information about your product on their social media accounts.
+If they ask you if there’s anything that they can do for you in return (and they likely will), simply ask them if they could wear, mention, feature, or share information about on of your your products on their social media accounts.

 Wear their shoes

-In his book, One Million Followers: How I Built a Massive Social Following In 30 Days, author and social media marketing expert Brendan Kane stated, "Once you’ve selected the people who you want to create an alliance with; put yourself in the other person’s shoes and think about what you’d like to receive.”
+In his book, One Million Followers: How I Built a Massive Social Following In 30 Days, author and social media marketing expert Brendan Kane, writes, "Once you’ve selected the people who you want to create an alliance with; put yourself in the other person’s shoes and think about what you’d like to receive.”

-Regardless of how big an influencer is on social media, everyone has something that you may be able to provide for them that could help make their lives better.
-Kane went on to state, “Even if someone seems way above your level of influence, you probably still have something useful to offer.
+Regardless of how big an influencer is on social media, everyone has something that you may be able to provide that could help make their lives better.
+As Kane said, “Even if someone seems way above your level of influence, you probably still have something useful to offer.
 Think about what makes you unique.”

 If you’ve noticed, the bulk of this article has been about philosophy and psychology.
 That’s because as marketers, our job is to analyze human behaviors and test our theories in hopes of achieving a desired action from other human beings.
 And psychology is a great way of understanding what makes people tick.

-So, with that being said – another one of the things that make people tick is having affinity towards people that are like them.
-The reason for that is because psychologically, we assume that people that are similar to us – are more likely to like us.
+So, with that being said—another one of the things that makes people tick is having affinity towards people that are like them.
+The reason for that is because psychologically, we assume that people that are similar to us—are more likely to like us.
 And since man is a social animal, man yearns to be liked.

-The way you can utilize psychology in your brand’s favor is by simply reaching out to influencers that you identify as having a similar personality or a commonality of interest as yourself – and then spark and partake in conversations with them around that interest.
+The way you can utilize psychology in your brand’s favor is by simply reaching out to influencers that you identify as having a similar personality or a commonality of interest as yourself, and sparking and partaking in conversations with them around that interest.

 Think about it, have you ever gone to a sporting event where your team won a close game?
 You probably high-fived and hugged every stranger in your vicinity as long as they were wearing your team’s colors.
 That’s because sports brings people together through tribalism.
 And tribalism is a part of being in the herd.

-In his book, This Is Marketing, author and marketing guru Seth Godin perfectly articulated tribalism in regards to marketing when he stated, “Your opportunity as a marketer is the chance to connect the members of the tribe.
-They’re lonely and disconnected, they fear being unseen, and you – as the agent of change, can make a connection happen.”
+In the best-selling book, This Is Marketing, author and marketing guru Seth Godin, perfectly articulated tribalism in regards to marketing when he stated, “Your opportunity as a marketer is the chance to connect the members of the tribe.
+They’re lonely and disconnected, they fear being unseen, and you—as the agent of change, can make a connection happen.”

 You can make the connection happen by reaching out to like-minded influencers and simply befriending them.
 And good friendships are always mutually beneficial.

-Despite what many other marketers believe, my sentiments are that social media influencers are very valuable.
+Despite what many other marketers believe, my sentiments are that social media influencers are very valuable to a brand.
 That’s because they’re the ones that gather the herd digitally.
-And that’s a very tough job to do.
-Your job as a marketer is to utilize their leadership by directing them to take a desired action – which in turn will direct the herd.
+And that’s a very tough thing to do.
+Your job as a marketer is to utilize their leadership by directing them to take a desired action.
+Which in turn, will direct the herd.